TEBA Affiliate Members in Texas

 ERCOT’s “Batch” Process Is a Good One, but Must Not Trigger Delays

-By Marshall Coover, Strategic Advisor It’s no secret that ERCOT is racing to accommodate the booming energy demand that data centers, advanced manufacturers, and other 21st century industries will create.
+It’s no secret that ERCOT is racing to accommodate the booming energy demand that data centers, advanced manufacturers, and other 21st century industries will create.
 The question is how to do it – and how to make sure that needed, well-developed projects don’t get stuck in line.
 In the past, ERCOT has relied on a serial large-load evaluation framework, which evaluated one project at a time, reconsidering transmission and reliability assumptions as new projects came onto the grid.
 That process made sense when there were only a few dozen large-load projects in the queue.
-But now, there are well over 200 such projects, most seeking to serve industries such as AI that need huge amounts of
+But now, there are well over 200 such projects, most seeking to serve industries such as AI that need huge amounts of electricity – and fast.
+ERCOT

 Read More »